crascioni/ecommerce/README.md

 Assumptions:
 - Data are stored in a Map
 - The currency is £
-- There is a test which fails, this is just to show how TDD works (testing before writing the behavior of the function).
-I've also used BDD for some tests.
 - The expiration time (expTime) is in minutes
-- He can't add two elements with the same title
+- He can't add two elements with the same title (just to add more business logic)

+Notes:
 - I've written just a few tests to show how I work with JUnit, TDD and BDD.
+The name of a test tells the level of the architecture and the kind of test I've done (E.g. AddOfferServiceOk or AddOfferRepositoryBadRequest).
+- There is a test which fails, this is just to show how TDD works (testing the function before writing its behavior).

 As a Spring Rest Application, it provides the following services: